logicly-au/pmhc-mds-spec/table/episode/organisation-type-referred-to-at-episode-conclusion.rst

-Medical Specialist Consulting Rooms includes private medical practitioner rooms in public or private hospital or other settings.
+**2 - Medical Specialist Consulting Rooms**

+  Includes private medical practitioner rooms in public or private hospital or other settings.

-Public mental health service refers to a state- or territory-funded specialised mental health services (i.e., specialised mental health care delivered in public acute and psychiatric hospital settings, community mental health care services, and specialised residential mental health care services).
+**4 - Public mental health service**

+  Refers to a state- or territory-funded specialised mental health services (i.e., specialised mental health care delivered in public acute and psychiatric hospital settings, community mental health care services, and specialised residential mental health care services).

+**0 - None/Not applicable**

-Not applicable should only be selected in instances of Self referral.
+  Should only be selected in instances of Self referral.